 Ed Victor Literary Agency (Literary Agency, http://www.edvictor.com)

 A P Watt at United Agents (Literary Agency, http://www.unitedagents.co.uk)

 Mobile (Egypt): +2 0100 159 2587

 Mobile (Britain): +44 7831 324 785

 Albawtaka Review is an Arabic independent (non-governmental) free non-profit online quarterly concerned with translating English fiction.
 Edited by Egyptian translator Hala Salah Eldin, the review is the only print/online periodical dedicated to methodically and systematically introducing contemporary English fiction and the world's diversified cultures to the Arabic literati.
-The review has been funded by its editor, except when it won two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and two grants from The British Council in Cairo (2011-2013) to publish four issues of the review in 2012.
-In 2013 the review received another grant from The British Council in Cairo, then the review's editor, Hala Salah Eldin, won a grant from UNESCO IFPC, both grants to produce four issues of Albawtaka Review and 10000 copies of an audio book for the blind in Egypt and Libya.
+The review has been funded by its editor, except when it won two grants from The Arab Fund for Arts & Culture (2009-2012) to publish six online issues and print three anthologies of short fiction - books titled Sharp Senses, Ghosts With No Maps, and Hidden Faces are the fruits of this cooperation - and a grant from The British Council in Cairo (2011) to publish four issues of the review in 2012.
+In 2013 the review received another grant from The British Council in Cairo, then the review's editor, Hala Salah Eldin, won a grant from UNESCO IFPC, both grants to produce four issues of Albawtaka Review and 10000 copies of an audio book containing the stories for the blind and visually impaired youth in Egypt and Libya.